Materials-Data-Science-and-Informatics/awesome-fair/README.md

 * [Awesome meta data dumps/sources of publications](#data-dumps)

 ## Resources about the FAIR principles <a name="resources-about-the-fair-principles"></a>
-* [The FAIR Guiding Principles for scientific data management and stewardship](https://doi.org/10.1038/sdata.2016.18) - This Comment in [Sci Data](https://www.nature.com/sdata/) is the first formal publication of the FAIR Principles (2016)
+* [The FAIR Guiding Principles for scientific data management and stewardship](https://doi.org/10.1038/sdata.2016.18) - This Comment in [Sci Data](https://www.nature.com/sdata/) is the first formal publication of the FAIR Principles (2016).

-* [GO FAIR Zotero Library](https://www.zotero.org/groups/2345721/fair_data_resources/) - Nice collection of publications around the FAIR principles
+* [GO FAIR Zotero Library](https://www.zotero.org/groups/2345721/fair_data_resources/) - Nice collection of publications around the FAIR principles.

-* [Cost of not having FAIR research data](https://op.europa.eu/s/sV6Z) - A 2018 European Commission Cost-benefit analysis for FAIR research data (Written by PwC EU Services)
+* [Cost of not having FAIR research data](https://op.europa.eu/s/sV6Z) - A 2018 European Commission Cost-benefit analysis for FAIR research data (Written by PwC EU Services).

-* [Barend Mons article in Nature 578, 491 (2020)](https://doi.org/10.1038/d41586-020-00505-7) - Proposition to invest 5% of research funds in ensuring data are reusable
+* [Barend Mons article in Nature 578, 491 (2020)](https://doi.org/10.1038/d41586-020-00505-7) - Proposition to invest 5% of research funds in ensuring data are reusable.

 ### FAIR Digital Object and related projects <a name="fdo-projects"></a>
-* [FAIR Digital Objects Forum](https://fairdo.org/) - General platform for discussions on the advancement and development of FAIR Digital Objects
+* [FAIR Digital Objects Forum](https://fairdo.org/) - General platform for discussions on the advancement and development of FAIR Digital Objects.

-* [FAIR DO publications](https://www.rd-alliance.org/group/data-fabric-ig/wiki/fair-do-publications) - Relevant publications (concept papers and specs) by RDA working groups on FDOs
+* [FAIR DO publications](https://www.rd-alliance.org/group/data-fabric-ig/wiki/fair-do-publications) - Relevant publications (concept papers and specs) by RDA working groups on FDOs.

-* [FAIR Digital Object Framework](https://fairdigitalobjectframework.org/) - A WIP specification for an FDO infrastructure based on linked data / RDF
+* [FAIR Digital Object Framework](https://fairdigitalobjectframework.org/) - A WIP specification for an FDO infrastructure based on linked data / RDF.

-* [RO Crate](https://www.researchobject.org/ro-crate/) - Pragmatic approach combining existing technologies and ontologies into a metadata standard for annotating scientific datasets
+* [RO Crate](https://www.researchobject.org/ro-crate/) - Pragmatic approach combining existing technologies and ontologies into a metadata standard for annotating scientific. datasets

 * [DONA Suggested Reading](https://www.dona.net/suggested-reading-documents) - The history of the Digital Object Architecture (DOA) back into the 80s